singleron-RD/AccuraCode/README.md

 # AccuraCode
 AccuraCode is a bioinfomatics analysis pipeline developed at Singleron to process AccuraCode sequencing data.
-These pipelines take paired-end FASTQ files as input and generate output files which can be used for downstream data analysis.
+This pipeline takes paired-end FASTQ files as input and generates output files which can be used for downstream data analysis.

 Detailed docs can be found in [manual](./docs/manual.md).